 Open your DCU Primary Savings Account in six steps:

-- Go to the DCU website, click the Bank tab, then Primary savings.
+- From the official DCU website, click the Bank tab, then Primary savings.

 - Choose Open now.

 - Select Join DCU!

 - Add any extra savings accounts you wish to open and click Continue.

 - Enter your email address and phone number, scan your driver’s license and click Continue.